OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-13.md

 ## 1 Samuel 13:9

-So Saul said, “Bring to me the burnt offering and the peace offerings.”
-And he offered the burnt offering.
+Saul then instructed, “Bring the burnt offering and the peace offerings to me.”
+And he proceeded to present the burnt offering.

 ## 1 Samuel 13:10